 Dr. Cook grew up in Walnut, California, and completed his undergraduate degree at the United States Military Academy at West Point, New York, in 1992 with a Bachelor of Science in biology.
 Upon graduation from the academy, he attended the U.S Army School of Aviation and served as a scout helicopter pilot.
 He subsequently attended medical school after being awarded a Health Professions Scholarship and received his medical degree from the Western University of Health Sciences in Pomona, California, in 1998.

-Following medical school Dr. Cook moved to El Paso, Texas where he completed 5 years of general surgical training at William Beaumont Army Medical center.
-As a practicing Board Certified General Surgeon he was then stationed at Ft.
-Benning, GA where he served as the Chief of General Surgery and deployed three times to both Iraq and Afghanistan.
+Following medical school, Dr. Cook moved to El Paso, Texas where he completed five years of general surgical training at William Beaumont Army Medical center.
+As a practicing board-certified General Surgeon, he was then stationed at Ft.
+Benning, Georgia, where he served as the Chief of General Surgery and was deployed three times to both Iraq and Afghanistan.

-Dr. Cook is an Assistant Professor of Surgery at both Texas Tech University and Uniformed Services University of Health Sciences and has published multiple articles in peer reviewed journals and presented his research at several national and regional meetings.
-In addition he has published book chapters on various subjects within vascular surgery.
+Dr. Cook is an Assistant Professor of Surgery at both Texas Tech University and Uniformed Services University of Health Sciences.
+He has published multiple articles in peer-reviewed journals and presented his research at several national and regional meetings.
+In addition, he has published book chapters on various subjects within vascular surgery.

 His major areas of interest are the treatment of arterial and venous disease.
 This includes stent-graft repair of thoracic, abdominal aortic and popliteal aneurysmal disease, endovenous ablation for varicose veins, and open and endovascular treatment of carotid and peripheral arterial disease.